Kristina01111000/Drws_site/README.md

 	- make comments on the lesson chats with it also
 	- try to get 3 users to do the comments so its not just one
 - add titles of lessons to the course chats and come up with a converstion starter (two needed)
-- check on all of the course chats, does he still want them? or should we puch people towards the groups?
+- check on all of the course chats, does he still want them? or should we puch people towards the groups? ->> keeping both the course chats and the groups, put comments in both
 - are the emails all set?  up to the first 4
 -
 pros/cons of groups/ lesson chat